 Visiting the Oparara Basin

-The Oparara Basin is a limestone complex within Kahrungi National Park, around 45 minutes north of town.
+The Oparara Basin is a karst landscape within Kahrungi National Park, around 45 minutes north of town.
 It is home to magnificent caves, arches, and other limestone features carved out by the Oparara River.
 The temperate rainforest feels wild yet serene.
 This is a great place to explore for a day, with plenty of short walks to choose from.

 You can also expect to see plenty of Weka around here

 Oparara Basin Short Walks